 The Commission will continue to work with county and local units of government in the preparation of plans and plan amendments which refine and detail the regional plan, with the objective of incorporating the regional land use and transportation plans in local plans.
-During 2010, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans.in County and local comprehensive plans and plan amendments.
-These efforts will be carried out within the framework of the State comprehensive planning law set forth in Section 66.1001 of the Wisconsin Statutes.
+During 2011, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans into County and local comprehensive plans and plan amendments; County farmland preservation plans; and local park and open space plans.

-It is anticipated that considerable staff time will be directed toward assisting counties and communities in interpreting their comprehensive plans-since decisions regarding zoning and land divisions will have to be consistent with such plans- and amending their comprehensive plans as needed.
+As noted above, many counties and communities in the Region have adopted comprehensive plans prepared with the assistance of the Commission.
+It is anticipated that considerable staff time will be directed toward assisting counties and communities in interpreting their comprehensive plans-since decisions regarding zoning, land divisions, and official mapping will have to be consistent with such plans-and amending their comprehensive plans as needed.